sunfounder/kepler-kit/docs/source/video_course/lesson22.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 22:  Using an LCD Display with the Pico W
+Lesson 22:  Using an LCD Display with the Pico W
 =============================================================================

 This tutorial covers connecting and using an LCD 1602 display with the Raspberry Pi Pico W: